-- Parental Leave

-- Career Breaks which can be used to support a longer term caring arrangement

-- Dependency leave

-- Unpaid leave to provide planned care

-- 7.6.3 Employee Assistance Programme (EAP) The council provides employees with an external EAP which provides proactive, practical information and emotional support to help you to manage and reduce the impact of all of life's events, both at home and at work.
+- Parental Leave - Career Breaks which can be used to support a longer term caring arrangement - 7.16.3 Employee Assistance Programme (EAP) The council provides employees with an external EAP which provides proactive, practical information and emotional support to help you to manage and reduce the impact of all of life's events, both at home and at work.
 The service is available 24/7 and is completely free and confidential.
 The service provides a specially trained, legal and information team which can help to resolve issues around: debt, legal concerns, consumer and care etc. In addition to a helpline/ telephone service and online support where appropriate employees will have access to up to 6 sessions of structured counselling.

-7.6.4 Useful Links:
+7.16.4 Useful Links: